 Then there’s the free version of a paid LMS.
 This often includes the most basic software features, minus the support.
 While a free LMS plan might be a good way to test drive the software, you’ll be missing out on a lot of the good stuff.
 Courses, gamification, user groups and all sorts of other features that make your training effective will be just out of reach.

-So, how do you know if a free or open-source learning management system is the right choice for you?
-Let’s find out.
+So, how do you know if a free LMS or an open-source learning management system is the right choice for you?

 When should you choose a free LMS platform?